 The defense attempted to rally the jury from the shocking alleged confession by pointing out the conflicting testimony of the doctors who examined the remains.
 Two local physicians, Dr. Fralick of Maple City and Dr. Slepica of Suttons Bay, claimed that a fracture on the skull was the cause of death.
 But a third, a Chicago pathologist, insisted that the fracture was made after the death.
 Were the local doctors hiding something?
 The defense may have believed so—they had planned to show through handwriting samples that Dr. Fralick penned the Protestant Pup letter.
 But during a consultation from which the jury was excluded, the judge convinced the defense not to bring the letter into the case.

 By far and away the defense’s most powerful testimony was Lipczynska’s denial of the confession and her account of the coercion by Leelanau sheriff Kinnucan and Tylicka.
 While jailed in Leland, Lipczynska recounted, she was led into a dark room where bones and a skull lit by two candles were set on a table.
 As she watched, horrified, the sheriff manipulated wires to work the jaws as he said, “You killed me!
 You killed me!” then thrust the skull into her face.
-Afterwards, Lipczynska alleged that Tylicka hit her over the head with a water ladle, then locked her in a box with the bones.
+Afterward, Lipczynska alleged that Tylicka hit her over the head with a water ladle, then locked her in a box with the bones.

 Glaring questions also surround Lipczynka’s supposed confession.
 If the housekeeper did indeed kill Sister Janina and bury her in the church basement, why wasn’t the body found during the extensive search that followed her disappearance?
 Covered in only 18 inches of dirt, certainly it would have smelled in the August heat—a scent that would have attracted the tracking dog brought in on the search or alerted Gruba, the chore boy who slept in the church basement.
 And what of the footprints in the swamp?
 And did the local doctor know something he wasn’t revealing?
 Did Fralick, in fact, pen the Protestant Pup letter in attempt to end—for an unknown reason—prying into the nun’s disappearance?